January was a fairly quiet transfer window, with most clubs exercising caution before adding to their squads.

 Being the son of a footballing icon is not easy.
 Some have managed to escape that shadow and for a while, it seemed Timothy Weah – son of 1995 Ballon d’Or winner George – was on course to do so.
-Lille felt like the perfect destination after leaving the bright lights of Paris Saint-Germain (where playing time would have been limited) but an unfortunate muscle injury has so far reduced him to just two appearances.
+Lille felt like the perfect destination after leaving the bright lights of Paris Saint-Germain (where playing time would have been limited) but an unfortunate muscle injury restricted him to just three appearances.

 After 189 appearances and three major trophies across five seasons, Ander Herrera was allowed to leave Manchester United last summer, joining French champions PSG on a free transfer.
 At the time, United fans came out in droves to question the move but almost a year on, does it really look like such a bad decision?